Insensitizing control problems for the stabilized Kuramoto-Sivashinsky system

 \section{Concluding remarks and comments}

 In this work, we have proved the existence of insensitizing controls for a coupled system of fourth- and second-order parabolic PDEs.
-As usual, this problem can be reformulated as a null-control problem for an extended system in cascade form (see \eqref{sys_equiv_1}--\eqref{sys_equiv_2}) but due to the presence of the parameter $\alpha$ in the sentinel \eqref{eq:sentinel}, this system may change its structure and different Carleman tools should be employed for studying the observability of the corresponding adjoint equation.
-We present two concluding remarks concerning the problems addressed in this work.
+As usual, this problem is reformulated as a null-control problem for an extended system in cascade form (see \eqref{sys_equiv_1}--\eqref{sys_equiv_2}) but due to the presence of the parameter $\alpha$ in the sentinel \eqref{eq:sentinel}, this system may change its structure and different Carleman tools should be employed for studying the observability of the corresponding adjoint equations.
+Let us present a concluding remark concerning the problems addressed in this work.